cam-cambridge/4D-neural-fields-optimise-3D-printing/README.md

 ## Visualizations

-As opposed to traditional approaches where the field is not regularised, our apporach achieves smooth intperpolation between seen geometries.
+As opposed to traditional approaches wherein the field is not regularised, our apporach achieves stable intperpolation between seen geometries even when supervision is extremely sparse.

 ![Smooth Interpolation](teasers/animated.gif)